Physical fitness – whether achieved through team sports or fitness classes – is part of the total educational experience at Madeira.

 Fall Season: Cross country, varsity and JV field hockey, varsity and JV soccer, varsity and JV volleyball, varsity and JV tennis

-Winter Season: Varsity and JV basketball, varsity squash, varsity swimming and diving
+Winter Season: Varsity and JV basketball, rock climbing, varsity swimming and diving

 Spring Season: Varsity and JV lacrosse, varsity and JV softball, varsity tennis, varsity track and field